World's tallest geyser keeps erupting, and scientists aren't sure why

 It doesn't erupt very often, but when it does, it is the tallest active geyser in the world.
-The Steamboat Geyser -- known to eject a column of water 300 feet in the air -- erupted for the third time April 27.
+The Steamboat Geyser -- known to eject a column of water 300 feet in the air -- erupted for the fifth time on May 13.
+It also erupted on May 4, following a March 15 eruption and two other outbursts in April.

 "It is a spectacular geyser.
-When it erupts, it generally has very big eruptions," Michael Poland, the US Geological Survey's scientist-in-charge of the Yellowstone Volcano Observatory, wrote in an email.
+When it erupts, it generally has very big eruptions," Michael Poland, the US Geological Survey's (USGS) scientist-in-charge of the Yellowstone Volcano Observatory, wrote in an email.

 According to seismicity data, the recent eruptions have been a little bit smaller than in the past.
 Even if these latest eruptions are smaller, they are still impressive compared with, say, Old Faithful.